Wednesday, December 30, 2009

 Third, listen to God in community with others.
 Nothing you hear that is directional, etc., should be kept entirely to yourself.
 God has given us a loving and listening community to help us sort out whether or not what we are hearing is truly His voice (or if it is His voice, what the timing and other aspects of it are).
 Nowhere is this seen more clearly in Scripture than in the Apostle Paul's life--although he had as definite an encounter with the Lord Jesus as anyone, he chose not to embark on his life mission as an apostle until the community of believers around him heard God say, "It is time!" (see Acts 13--this incident happened about 13-17 years after Paul's encounter with Jesus on the Damascus road!).

-"What did the Devil say next?
+Smith Wigglesworth says about a deceived person: "What did the Devil say next?
 'You keep this a secret.
 Don't tell anybody...'
 Now that is surely as satanic as anything you have ever heard in your life, because every true thing, every holy thing, does not need to be kept a secret under any circumstances.
 Anything that is holy can be shouted from the housetops; God wants you to be able to tell all."

 "If you are right and everybody else is wrong, I don't care who you are, if you cannot bear examination, if what you hold cannot bear the light of the truth, you are wrong...
-It is a very serious thing when nobody else know but you."
+It is a very serious thing when nobody else knows but you."

 I welcome your thoughts and comments.
 In a nutshell, we can answer the question, "Is it God's voice?" by being so steeped in Scripture that we know not only its content but also the character of the One whom it reveals.
-And by using common sense and measuring whether what we are hearing brings peace, harmony, joy, etc., and by discerning whether what we are hearing is "forced" or pushy to the point of obsession.
+Also by using common sense and measuring whether what we are hearing brings peace, harmony, joy, etc., and by discerning whether what we are hearing is "forced" or pushy to the point of compulsion/obsession.
 And by always, always being willing to humbly submit what we are hearing to others who hear God with us.

 Listening carefully,